Alleged abusive adoptive mother listed as registered nurse

 The girls told CPT that Emmanuel had beat them, along with the 7-year-old who died, with belts, a brush and a back scratcher for punishment, made them stand for hours at a time, tied their hands and bodies to furniture when they were unable to stand any longer, tied socks around their eyes, burned their hands and fingers on a hot stove and made them sleep on the floor if they wet the bed.

 Although she faces multiple charges, Emmanuel has not been charged with murder or manslaughter in the 7-year-old's death.
-According to the Miami-Dade Medical Examiner's Office it has not yet formally filed the results of what the cause or manner of the girl's death.
+According to the Miami-Dade County Medical Examiner's Office, it has not yet formally filed the results of what the cause or manner of the girl's death.

-In the three years that it would have taken Emmanuel to adopt the children, the Department of Children and Families would have been involved, but the agency has not made public those case records, Milberg reported.
+In the three years that it would have taken Emmanuel to adopt the children, DCF would have been involved, but the agency has not made those case records public, Milberg reported.

 Copyright 2019 by WPLG Local10.com - All rights reserved.